 To find out more about her, when to visit, fast taxi events, and more visit XM655.com.

-And please share this video with those you think might also be interested in seeing this aircraft.
+And please share this post with those you think might also be interested in seeing this aircraft.

 - Blackman, Tony (Author)

 - 208 Pages - 04/19/2019 (Publication Date) - Grub Street Publishing (Publisher)